-OMAHA (DTN) -- Widely varying rainfall prospects in the Midwest, and limited crop stress in the Black Sea region, are the key weather items for the commodity trade's attention Tuesday.
+OMAHA (DTN) -- A mixed rainfall pattern across the Midwest and beneficial rainfall in Australia wheat areas are the key weather items for the commodity trade's attention Monday.

 VARIABLE MIDWEST RAIN